userfrosting/learn/16.advanced/06.caching/02.usage/docs.md

 ]
 ```

+>>>>>> When using Redis with multiple applications on the same server, you can use the `database` option to assign one of 16 default Redis databases (identified by a number form 0 to 15) to your UserFrosting instance and avoid sharing the same database with multiple apps.

 ## Prefix configuration

-When using multiple instances of UserFrosting on the same server with the **Memcached** or **Redis** driver on the same server, you should edit the `config.prefix` configuration value so each installation uses a unique prefix.
+When using multiple instances of UserFrosting with the **Memcached** or **Redis** driver on the same server, or any other app using Redis/Memcached, you should edit the `config.prefix` configuration value so each installation uses a unique prefix.
 Otherwise, both installations of UserFrosting might end up sharing the same cached data.
-This does not affect the **file** driver.
+Note that this does not affect the **file** driver.

+>>>>  When using the **Redis** or **Memcached** drivers, flushing the cache does not respect the cache prefix and will remove all entries from the cache.
+That means all data stored in the Redis/Memcached database will be deleted, whether or not it belong to your application.
+Consider this carefully when clearing a cache which is shared by other applications.
+When using the Redis driver, [different database can be used for each app](https://stackoverflow.com/a/38272337/445757) to avoid this.